 All this detailed information gives you and your doctor a better idea of what your treatment needs are.

-Continuous monitors are not as accurate as standard meters.
-At least several times a day, depending on the manufactuer's directions, you will have to prick your finger and use your standard meter to confirm what the CGM is telling you.
+Some CGMs need you to prick your finger and use your standard meter to confirm what the CGM is telling you.

 What are the benefits?